top of page

 2. Hazards around the house: Slippery surfaces (including inside showers), steps and ledges or even lifting in rugs and carpets are all possible hazards.
 Looking around the house, identifying and correcting these hazards may prevent a fall.

-3. Reduced muscle strength: Reduced muscle strength leads to instability, altered gait and a significant increase in the risk of falling.
 At My Family Podiatry, this is one risk we actively try and correct in our patients through the prescription of exercises to increase lower limb strength.
 A few of our favourites are listed below.

 Exercises: